Claymills Pumping Station

 Wet woodland is a key habitat within the Trent Valley.
 Unfortunately, it is also increasingly sparse.
 Intensive land use, drainage, and flood defences have all contributed to its decline over the pervious century.

-At Claymills we will be providing space for the existing pockets of wet woodland to regenerate.
+At Claymills we are providing space for the existing pockets of wet woodland to regenerate.
 As a predominantly transient habitat, wet woodland needs to be able to expand and develop as succession takes its course.

 Bank re-profiling